bluppfisk/coindicator/README.md

 Exchanges can be switched from the Preferences dialog.

 ## Requirements
-Should work on a standard Ubuntu Linux installation.
+Should work on a standard Ubuntu Linux installation with python3 installed.
 Tested only on my machine (Ubuntu 13.10).
-Using python-gtk2, python-appindicator, python-gobject, python-requests, python-yaml libraries.
+Using python3-gi, python3-requests, python3-yaml python3-notify libraries.

 ## Running
 Type `make` to run and the indicator should appear in the notification area.